 As we know from Apple’s recent earnings reports, the luxury market can be a profitable one, but it’s also a small one. iPhones have been a mass consumer draw in the U.S., and globally it’s a more aspirational product.
 It stands to reason that, as the market becomes saturated, the upper end of it will as well.

-Another reason why iPhone prices still high is that Apple has put into place mechanisms that make buying a newer iPhone easier, including its iPhone Upgrade Program, which breaks the cost into 24 interest-free monthly payments.
+Another reason why iPhone prices are still high is that Apple has put into place mechanisms that make buying a newer iPhone easier, including its iPhone Upgrade Program, which breaks the cost into 24 interest-free monthly payments.

 In a nutshell, Apple the luxury category which it has cemented itself in and the continuous upgrade of its program has influenced largely its continuous catapult in pricing.